Data Loss Prevention Best Practices for the Cloud: Complete Guide

 Application detection and control

-Application control can be achieved only through the full visibility and risk assessment of every app that has OAuth access to your cloud environment.
-Otherwise, you might have to deal with a zero-day attack when hackers access your sensitive data by exploiting an app’s previously unknown vulnerability.
+Application control can be achieved only through full visibility and risk assessment of every app with OAuth access to your cloud environment.
+An app or extension could have an unknown (and exploitable) vulnerability – exposing you to the risk of a zero-day attack.

 Control over applications will also enable you to detect similar apps that are used by different departments (or even within one department).
 You can reduce tech stack expenditures by removing apps with duplicating features from them.